Workshops for Grade 9-10 Girls

 2:30 - 3:00 PM Careers in Physics

-The room is in the Chemistry Building (C Building on the map) which is located to the southwest of the Academic Quadrangle (AQ).
+The room is in the Physics Building which is located to the southeast of the Academic Quadrangle (AQ).
 A map of the Burnaby campus which shows the locations of buildings and parking lots can be found here: Map of SFU

 If you are just being dropped off or parking for a short time, the best place to park is the East parking lot on the east side of campus near the Cornerstone Building.
-From the East lot, you will have to walk west through the Applied Sciences Building, down a few steps into the Academic Quadrangle (AQ), continue west past the lecture halls and then turn left at the Chemistry building.
+From the East lot, you will have to walk west through the Applied Sciences Building, and then turn left (south) at the Physics building.
 There will be signs posted if you go this way.
-Here is a map of the SFU parking lots: Parking Map
+Here is a map of the SFU parking lots and directions to the Burnaby campus.